 Kanazawa Castle stands in substantial park grounds in the center of Kanazawa City, and is just across the road from Kanazawa’s other big attraction, Kenrokuen Garden.
 The castle has played a central role in Kanazawa’s history and though once neglected, it has been extensively rebuilt and renovated in recent years.

 The park itself is free to enter and parts of the castle can also be freely explored.
-For a small fee you can also enter some of the reconstructed buildings and learn how the castle was constructed as well enjoy the view from the castle windows.
+For a small fee you can also enter some of the reconstructed buildings and learn how the castle was constructed as well as enjoy the view from the castle windows.
 It is an essential stop on any tour of the city.

 Table of Contents